|

 when the executors of those laws,

-are objects of constant scurrility and abuse,
+and the officers of that government, are objects of constant scurrility and abuse,

 must be obvious to every person of the least reflection.